 Stir Fried Water Spinach with Fermented Bean Curd (炒腐乳空心菜)

-- 3 bundles water spinach we get ours from the local Asian supermarket
+- 3 bundle water spinach (we get ours from the local Asian supermarket)

-- 3 cubes fermented white bean curd including 2 tsp liquid from the jar
+- 3 cube white fermented bean curd (plus 2 tsp liquid from the jar; or to taste)

 - 4 tbsp cooking oil